Reducing Primary Cesareans

 In spring 2015, the American College of Nurse-Midwives (ACNM) launched the Healthy Birth Initiative: Reducing Primary Cesareans Project.

-This initiative, funded by the Transforming Birth Fund, offers the opportunity for maternity care professionals and health systems to make system changes aimed at reducing the incidence of Primary Cesarean Births in the United States, which have reached alarming rates without associated improvements in health outcomes for mothers and babies.
+This initiative offers the opportunity for maternity care professionals and health systems to make system changes aimed at reducing the incidence of Primary Cesarean Births in the United States, which have reached alarming rates without associated improvements in health outcomes for mothers and babies.

 Facts about Primary Cesarean Sections in Low Risk Women: